alexey2baranov/agent-zero/prompts/demonstrations/agent.create_tool.md

+Hey Agent!
 You are in the root folder of the repository `agent-zero` inside `~` dir.
 Create a new `folder_tree` tool that takes a path to a folder as input and returns a string representation of the folder structure.

 {
     "thoughts": [